 This practical frugality was due, in part, to lingering sentiments of Pietism, in which the downplaying of artwork and ornamentation was embraced implicitly, if not openly.
-Visual expression of the Scriptures fell squarely in the category of adiaphora, so artwork was often among the first things to go.
+The visual expression of the Scriptures fell squarely in the category of adiaphora, so the artwork was often among the first things to go.

 Fallout, however, extended beyond the fine arts and into our own time.
-Architecture of church buildings slowly leaned away from the sublime toward the cheap.
-Ornamentation was stripped wholesale in favor of 1970’s Mod Squad motifs, ethnocentric color schemes, and designs with nary a straight line.
+The architecture of church buildings slowly leaned away from the sublime toward the cheap.
+Ornamentation was stripped wholesale in favor of 1970s Mod Squad motifs, ethnocentric color schemes, and designs with nary a straight line.
 This peripheral piffle further discouraged embracing the arts on a serious level.

 |(Photo courtesy of ecclesiasticalsewing.com)|

 That is changing.

 Slowly, minds have begun realizing that, while parishioners”˜ homes are decorated tastefully with abandon, the Lord’s house is more often allowed to remain bleak, bereft of meaning, and outright hideous.

 Thanks to a handful of confessional minds, beauty with roots in much earlier days is returning to Lutheran sanctuaries.
 Carrie Roberts’ Ecclesiastical Sewing enterprise combines the ingredients of fashion design, liturgical integrity, and historical sensitivity to produce beautiful sanctuary pieces that were once commonplace.
 The entrepreneur brought me on board to help with design, and we agree that confessional considerations are paramount.
 With each new set of designs, the bar is set astronomically high.